Kinetics of phase separation in thermally isolated critical binary fluids: Adiabatic Decomposition

 \subsubsection{Closed System}

-To implement this idea and clarify the concepts, it is helpful to look first at a system that is closed, i.e. has a fixed total energy $E_t$ and fixed volume $V$.
+To examine the case of poor or no contact with an external bath, it is helpful to look first at a system that is closed, i.e. has a fixed total energy $E_t$ and fixed volume $V$.
+This is also the case examined by Schmelzer and Milchev.\cite{schmelzer91}

-First, does the heat released during decomposition cause non-uniformities in the temperature $T$ or pressure $P$?
-The speed of sound is clearly faster than any diffusion process being considered, so $P$ can be easily approximated as uniform.
-For decomposition it is expected that if any non-uniformities in temperature occur, they occur over a wavelength $\lambda\sim 1/q_m \geq\xi$, where $q_m$ is the wavevector of the peak scattering intensity and is a measure of the size of the phase separating regions.
-Thus, the characteristic time $\tau_T$ for heat to diffuse across a distance $\lambda$ must be compared with the characteristic relaxation time $\tau_c$ of a concentration mode of size $\lambda$.
-It can be shown that, for a typical binary fluid, ${\tau_T\over\tau_c} = {D_c\over D_T}\sim 10^{-4}\ll 1$, and so $T$ can safely assumed to also be uniform.
+Now, will non-uniformities in the temperature $T$ and pressure $P$ occur as the closed system evolves?
+For solids, the answer is yes for temperature and for fluids the answer is yes for both.
+For binary fluids, Mountain and Deutch examined the coupling of concentration, temperature and pressure fluctuations in equilibrium.
+They developed a way to estimate if this coupling is appreciable for any given simple liquid.\cite{mountain69} Here, the standard approximation made in the theory of dynamic critical phenomena will be taken and this coupling will just be assumed to be small.\cite{hohenberg77} The focus then is on uniform temperature and pressure changes caused by unmixing and fluid motion, which themselves turn out to be appreciable for 3MP+NE and indeed alter the unmixing kinetics.

-Now, for the closed system, the relevant ``free energy'' is the entropy $S$.
+For the closed system, the relevant ``free energy'' is the entropy $S$.
 In analogy with the definition for $\calF$ and following Boltzmann, define

 as the entropy of a system with a fixed configuration $\conc$ and total energy $E_t$.
 Here, $\delta(x)$ is the Dirac ``delta'' function at point $x$.

 However, for the approximations to follow the interest is still with $\calF$.
 To construct $\calF$, define the partition function